-- In current architecture, it's not easy to determine when do we have to add more servers. - Though other invoker has enough capacity, TPS is less if homelnvoker of actions are same. - TPS is not proportional to the number of invokers. -> If intervention occurred, TPS decreases, not occurred, TPS increases. - It's not easy to advertise our official TPS. - TPS is highly dependent on container creation/deletion.
+- In current architecture, it's not easy to determine when do we have to add more servers. - Though other invoker has enough capacity, TPS is less if homeInvoker of actions are same. - TPS is not proportional to the number of invokers. -> If intervention occurred, TPS decreases, not occurred, TPS increases. - It's not easy to advertise our official TPS. - TPS is highly dependent on container creation/deletion. - If coldStart is occurred, execution time becomes at least 700ms. - TPS is changed as the number of users and the number of actions are changed.